 The royal family do not get enough credit for their strategic and management decisions skills.
-The current upheavals affecting them in the last few months have brought out the best in some of the members of the great institution.
+The current upheavals affecting them in the last few months (Late 2019 to January 2020) have brought out the best in some of the members of the great institution.
 Some lessons that many businesses can learn from.

 Anyone who has ever been unhappy at work or with family members will understand the need to start afresh.
 There comes a point when you may have to part ways with people you love or in the words of the Queen song ” they want to break free”.